datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 needs releasing first then it is released before the plugin in question.
 We try to avoid any changes in internal APIs that would affect downstream plugins if not in a new release cycle.
 The following is the release process (administrator role)

-* Check that there are no unresolved issues in JIRA marked against the release version in question and, if necessary complete the outstanding ones, or move them to a later version.
+* Check that there are no unresolved issues marked against the release version in question and, if necessary complete the outstanding ones, or move them to a later version.
 * Should a developer have a good reason for the release not happening (e.g wanting to get another fix in first) then the release could be delayed, but this is the exception not the norm.